Drospirenone and ethinyl estradiol (Oral)

 You may feel sick or nauseous, especially during the first few months that you take drospirenone and ethinyl estradiol.
 If your nausea is continuous and does not go away, call your doctor.

-If you vomit or have diarrhea within 3 to 4 hours of taking drospirenone and ethinyl estradiol, follow the instructions in the patient leaflet or call your doctor.
+If you vomit or have diarrhea within 3 to 4 hours of taking drospirenone and ethinyl estradiol, treat this as a missed dose and follow the instructions in the patient leaflet or call your doctor.

 The dose of drospirenone and ethinyl estradiol will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of drospirenone and ethinyl estradiol.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.